Mr7F/sublime-odoo/readme.md

 - OWL syntax (with JS in expression) if inside `<templates/>`
 - View syntax (with python in expression) if inside `<odoo/>`

-It also highlight JS template inside Python template (eg template of kanban views)
+It highlight JS template inside Python template (eg template of kanban views)

 <p align="center">
   <img src="img/demo.png">